 - Survey blocks

-Your header and footer can be easily standardized across all emails.
+Your header, footer, and global styles can be easily standardized across all emails.
 So you don’t have to change all of those individually every time you update them.

 YouTube email embeds